Oats87/oats87.github.io/_posts/2017-10-19-mini-cluster.markdown

 # The default credentials will be {admin:adm-password} and {developer:devel-password}
 openshift_master_identity_providers=[{'name': 'htpasswd_auth', 'login': 'true', 'challenge': 'true', 'kind': 'HTPasswdPasswordIdentityProvider', 'filename': '/etc/origin/master/htpasswd'}] openshift_master_htpasswd_users={'admin': '$apr1$6CZ4noKr$IksMFMgsW5e5FL0ioBhkk/', 'developer': '$apr1$AvisAPTG$xrVnJ/J0a83hAYlZcxHVf1'}

+# Ansible will set the insecure registry parameter in each node to this if you set this, it should be what is contained in the openshift_portal_net variable
+openshift_docker_insecure_registries="172.30.0.0/16"

 [masters]
 master.vm.example.com